gerardpaapu/RFC-822-Dates/README.txt

 in the browser either must impement their own parser or rely on unspecified behaviour.

-Perhaps instead they will use this module :) it weighs in at a little of 1k.
+Perhaps instead they will use this module :) it weighs in at a little over 1k.